kitearuba/born2beroot/README.md

    - Create at least 2 encrypted partitions using LVM.

 3. **Security Policies**:
-   - Strong password policy (minimum length, expiration, complexity).
+   - Implement a strong password policy (minimum length, expiration, complexity).
-   - Implement and configure `sudo` with a set of specific rules.
+   - Configure `sudo` with specific rules.
    - Install and configure the SSH service on port `4242` with restricted root access.

 4. **Firewall**: